kvnloughead/react-around-api-full/README.md

-# Around the U.S.
+# Around the U.S. Back End

-This repository contains my implementation of "Around the U.S." a responsive, single page, photo-gallery project, which is a part of the Practicum by Yandex web development curriculum.
-This backend is written in Express, using MongoDB, and the frontend is written in React.
+This repository contains the full API of my "Around the U.S." photo-gallery project, which is a part of the Practicum by Yandex web development curriculum.
+This app is written in Express, uses MongoDB and has a React front-end.

 ## Features

-### Front End
-1. Popup modals for
-   - Updating profile info (including avatar image)
-   - Adding new picture cards
-   - Deleting cards (user's own cards only)
-2. Liking/unliking cards
-3. User authentication

-### Back End
 - User routes
   - Registration and login
   - Updating user information and profile picture